 If you have a choice, the classic colonial post sign with riders is usually your best option.
 They are sturdy, have great height, and can be easily changed with sign riders.

 Believe it or not, there is a lot to cover with open house signage, so if you want an in-depth guide, check out my article on Open House Signs.
 For today, we’ll just go over the basics.

 Like any real estate sign, the goal of an open house sign it to get buyer leads in to see your listing, attract future buyer leads and seller leads to your brand, and increase your sphere of influence.
 To do this well, you need to go big or go home.
-Here’s my recommended strategy for placing open house signs:
+Below is my recommended strategy for placing open house signs.

 Feather flags have two huge advantages over other styles of real estate signs:

-Here’s a great example of a feather flag open house sign from Houston realtor John Nguyen.
+Here’s a great example of a feather flag open house sign from Houston real estate agent John Nguyen.
 Pretty hard to miss!

 How to Design an Open House Feather Flag

 Your main “for sale” sign should have your name highlighted, so don’t worry so much about having it prominent on your open house feather flag.
 Instead, make “Open House” as large as you possibly can.
 We’ll tell you more below on where to buy feather flags and other types of real estate yard signs.

 If you’re just starting out on your own and are confident in your branding, I would order at least twice as many feather flags than the number of listings you expect to have.
 For example, if you have three agents working for you and expect them each to have two or three listings at a time, I would order at least 18 feather flags.
 This way, even if your agents get twice as many listings or you hire three more people, you will have enough for them all to hold open houses on the same day.
 You should also get a volume discount, so the more you order the lower the unit price.